 Edward Burtynsky was born in St. Catherines, Ontario in 1955.
-His interest in photography began at an early age; he set up a darkroom in the basement of the family home when he was only 11.
+His interest in photography began at an early age; with the help of his father and sister he set up a darkroom in the basement of the family home when he was only 11.

 Early in his career Burtynsky made two trips to western Canada to focus his large-format view cameras on mines, rail cuts and homesteads.
 Burtynsky has also examined other industrial activities such as quarrying, recycling, oil refining and shipbreaking in his work.

 “Nature transformed through industry is a predominant theme in my work…I set a course to intersect with a contemporary view of the great ages of man from stone, to minerals, oil, transportation, silicon, and so on.
 To make these ideas visible I search for subjects that are rich in detail and scale, yet open in their meaning.
 Recycling yards, mine tailings, quarries and refineries are all places that are outside of our normal experience, yet we partake of their output daily.”
 (Burtynsky, 2004)

 Burtynsky does not portray his subjects in a judgmental way, however.
 He notes that companies must decide whether to allow him onto their properties to take his photographs or not.
 Many companies agree, he suggests, because his images “…can be read in multiple ways.
 So, you could have the same image in a boardroom and, frankly, the image could also be used for a poster campaign for an environmental group. … I try to place the work in that kind of ambiguous zone.”
 (Dixon, 2005)